wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 ```
 Note: the avove tests come from [this](https://stackoverflow.com/questions/2831212/python-sets-vs-lists) StackOverflow thread.

-So if you are doing comparisons like this in huge lists, it should speed you a good bit if you convert that list to a set.
+So if you are doing comparisons like this in huge lists, it should speed you a good bit if you convert that list into a set.

 ## How to Use Them

-Now that you know what a set is and why you should use them, let's do a quick tour and see how we can modify and operate with them.
+Now that you know what a set is and why you should use them, let's do a quick tour and see how can we modify and operate with them.

 ### Adding Elements